ratkingsminion/gompl/README.md

 Everything is expressions, so you can do things like `x = if y != 5 then 0 else 10 end`.

-Gimpl also supports strings and function calls.
+Gimpl also supports negative numbers (IMP didn't), strings and function calls.
 The functions are fed to the interpreter by setting a target Godot object whose methods are directly called by Gimpl.

 Example: